Fix the NTPD Access Restrictions / and other NTPD related issues, including GPS

 Enables the monitoring facility.
 See the ntpq program and the monstats and mrulist commands, as well as the Access Control Options for details.
 The monitoring facility is also enabled by the presence of limited in any restrict commands.
 The default for this flag is enable.

 Guys - could someone actually read the NTP docs and come up with working defaults as minimum.
 Considering the

 comment in system.inc's system_ntp_configure() - as you can see aboe, this is no-op, has always been no-op and will remain no-op until you figure out what you actually want.

-#11 Updated by Jim Pingle almost 4 years ago
+#11 Updated by Jim Pingle over 4 years ago

 - Status changed from Confirmed to Feedback